 Make a Larger Down Payment for Your Mortgage.Make a Larger Down Payment for Your Mortgage.

 In NYC, most mortgage down payments are expected to be 20% of the purchase price.
 Some co-ops even require down payments of as much as 30% or even 50%.
-By making a larger than expected down payment, you can showcase to the sellers how financially strong you are.
+By making a larger than expected down payment, you can showcase how financially strong you are to the sellers.
 Even if your offer price is about equal to other offers, a larger down payment makes your one look like the stronger bet.
 Remember, sellers aren’t just looking for the highest offer; they’re also looking for the most secure one.
 A large down payment immediately signals to them that you’re fully capable of meeting any financial requirements.